Russian invasion of Ukraine | Fewer tweets, more discussion

 Excellent argument.

 The Russians are slowly but surely grinding territory by each passing day.
 4,000 square kilometers gained in 2024, seven times more than in 2023.
-Other than continuously wasting already scarce forces in that foolish Kursk adventure which in return deprived other, more important, fronts from valuable human resources, Ukraine has lost the initiative on the battlefield for more than a year and is more and more confronted to manpower, ammunition and firepower shortage.
+Other than continuously wasting already scarce forces in that foolish Kursk adventure which in return deprived other, more important, fronts from valuable human and material resources, Ukraine has lost the initiative on the battlefield, for more than a year and is more and more confronted to manpower, ammunition and firepower shortage.

 So yeah, no.